gamelton/gamelton.github.io/index.md

 You may need to increase Maximum log size in order to accomodate all events comming to it after you enabled Active Directory Diagnostic Event Logging.

 [Repository](https://github.com/gamelton/Unencrypted-LDAP-Binds)

+# Get LDAPS server certificate
+When you don't know which certificate Active Directory sends when you LDAPS connect to it.
+There are some options, like running network packet capture.
+Or you could use OpenSSL client to grab it from the handshake.
+Just connect to Domain Controller on LDAPS port.

+> openssl s_client -connect domain-controller.domain:636
+1. Part of the output of this file will be the Base-64 encoded .cer file that was presented for LDAPS.
+1. Just cut and paste into notepad beginning at "--Begin Certificate--" through "---End Certificate---"  and save as a .cer
+1. Double-click on the certificate file and you will now be viewing the certificate presented for LDAPS.